Capacity Development Hub - Central America

 Credit: Fabrice Duderhofer / Ocean Image Bank

-The Central America Capacity Development Hub was born after noticing the gaps currently existing at the regional scale.
-It provides an excellent opportunity for centralizing efforts for ECOPs in Central America, where they are able to co-design, share, and collaborate through seminars, training sessions, and mentoring.
-This initiative enables Central American ECOPs access to information and accessible knowledge, helping bridge national, regional, and global barriers.
+The Central America Capacity Development Hub was established to address gaps at the regional level.
+It provides an excellent opportunity to centralize ECOP efforts in Central America, enabling co-design, sharing, and collaboration through seminars, training sessions, and mentoring.
+This initiative enables Central American ECOPs to access information and knowledge, helping bridge national, regional, and global barriers around the Ocean Decade agenda, fostering language inclusion in the co-creation of initiatives.

-The Capacity Development Hub ECOP Central America will provide capacity, skills, and knowledge for enhanced ocean observation, policy, and conservation.
-We welcome regional NGOs, governmental institutions, the school system, or the local community to collaborate in expanding knowledge for initiatives that help reduce barriers among underrepresented groups.
+The Capacity Development Hub will provide capacity, skills, and knowledge for enhanced ocean observation, policy, and conservation.
+We welcome regional NGOs, governmental institutions, the school system, or the local community to collaborate in expanding knowledge for initiatives that help reduce barriers among different groups.

 Credit: Amanda Cotton / Ocean Image Bank

-Closely aligned with the overall objectives of the ECOP Central America Node, this hub aims to provide opportunities related to capacity in the region.
-Overall, we aim to unify and promote cross-collaboration in the region, making information accessible 4 all, and supporting ECOPs in the area to elevate their representation and inclusion in the Ocean Decade’s agenda.
+Closely aligned with the overall objectives of our ECOP Central America Node, this hub aims to provide capacity-building opportunities in the region.
+Overall, we aim to unify and promote cross-collaboration in the region, making information accessible 4 all, and supporting ECOPs in the area to elevate their representation and inclusion as we move across the Ocean Decade.

-- Seminars about key themes relevant to the region.
+- The development of seminars about key themes relevant to the region and early-career researchers.

 This course introduced learners to the Python programming language and software environment.